alfnielsen/vsc-base/vsc-organize-imports/README.md

 The is an vscode extension.

-The project's organize imports in ts/js files alphabetical.
+* Organize imports in ts/js files alphabetical.
+(There are defferent option for how to order)

-It don't change format for single/multi-line imports.
+* Don't change format for single/multi-line imports.
+(Options for forcing prefered style)

-It don't removes comments. (except inner comment, when order named are activated)
+* It don't removes comments.
+(Except inner comment, when option: order named, are activated)

+* Option for automatically removing of unused import

 ## Usage